-The Wilmington (DE) Chapter of The Links, Incorporated, was sponsored by the Philadelphia Chapter and was established on April 10, 1948, as the third chapter in the National organization of The Links, Incorporated.
-Twelve civic-minded women, already active in various other organizations, comprised the founding group.
+The Wilmington (DE) Chapter of The Links, Incorporated, was sponsored by the Philadelphia Chapter and was chartered on April 10, 1948, as the third chapter in the National organization of The Links, Incorporated.
+Twelve civic-minded women, already active in various other organizations, comprised the initial group.
 The charter members were Beulah Anderson, Edith Barton, Alice Brown, Grace Goens, K. Lorraine Hamilton, Ann Harris, Marjorie Hopkins, Marjorie Jackson, Rozellia O’Neal, Elizabeth Anderson Parker, Sara Taylor, and Sara Jane Waring.

 Poised to celebrate 75 years of friendship and service in Wilmington and its surrounding communities the Wilmington (DE) Chapter was the third chapter to join the national chain of civic-minded women of The Links, Incorporated.

 Serena M. Williams, Esq.